Valay-2004/CTF-Writeups/TryHackMe/MEDIUM/Olympus/Olympus.md

 ![](attachment/d6d893489354203a75cfc50b077e4cca.png)

 > [!HINT]
-> The old version of the website is till accessible on this domain
+> The old version of the website is still accessible on this domain

-Thus, let's try to enumerate further and see where we can access the old version -- hope it will helpful to us...
+Thus, let's try to enumerate further and see where we can access the old version -- hope it will be helpful to us...

-With the help of `gobuster` we were able to find the following
+Let's start with `gobuster` to find something interesting...

 ```bash
  gobuster dir -u http://olympus.thm -w /usr/share/wordlists/seclists/Discovery/Web-Content/common.txt -t 80 -x .php, .js, .html | tee -a dir_scan